 Here are a few recordings of some of the passes Link to Recordings

-Hopefully this will get you interested and enjoy working with amateur satelliyes.
+Hopefully this will get you start having fun with Amateur Satelliyes.
 If you have any questions, please do not hesitate to ask via our Contact Us page.

 The Calendar below shows a list of satellite passes with a max-elevation of 5 degree or more, over Fremont Callifornia (Grid CM97).
 To see it as a list, select the "Agenda" view.
 Thanks to Google Calendar for providing this option.